sivaram-R/Single-server-infinite-capacity---Markov-Model/README.md

 ## Result :

-The average number of material in the sysytem and in the conveyor and waiting time are successfully found.
+The average number of material in the system and in the conveyor and waiting time are successfully found.